 - A compact development permits a reduction in lot size for residential subdivisions in exchange for an increase in common open space.
 This allows for efficient residential subdivisions and ample amenity area for the residents. - 2.
-Size thresholds are district-based and are listed in Sec.
+Open space thresholds are district-based and are listed in Sec.
 2.3.1.
-For projects under these minimum size thresholds, only the conventional option can be used. - 3.
-Density is regulated by the zoning district.
-Where the Conservation Development Option permits additional density, the Compact Development option does not. - 4.
-Applicants that choose the Compact Development option must set aside 20% of the total project area as common open space.
+For projects under these minimum open space thresholds, only the conventional option can be used. - 3.
+Applicants that choose the Compact Development option must set aside 20% of the total project area or the minimum district-based requirements, whichever is greater, as common open space.
 Requirements for the configuration, use and management of common open space are set forth in Article 2.5.
 Common Open Space Requirements.